Top

 If you would like to have a knowledgeable, compassionate, and resourceful legal team on your side during this difficult time, you have come to the right place.
 We handle cases all over Broward County.

-At The Law Offices of Jonny Kousa, P.L., our child custody lawyer in Broward County truly cares about his clients and the outcome of their cases.
-We know that this can be a stressful experience for everyone involved, and when we are retained in a divorce or a child custody case, we go the extra mile to ensure that our clients feel cared for.
+At The Law Offices of Jonny Kousa, P.L., our child custody attorney in Broward County truly cares about his clients and the outcome of their cases.

-Call The Law Offices of Jonny Kousa, P.L. today at (954) 626-8071 or contact us online to speak with our child custody attorney in Broward County.
+Call The Law Offices of Jonny Kousa, P.L. today at (954) 626-8071 or contact us online to schedule your free consultation with our child custody attorney in Broward County.

 How Is Custody Determined in Florida?